kreeger/python-rdio/readme.markdown

 Because you all care.

- * **Version 0.4**: setuptools!
  * **Version 0.3**: All calls implemented; most of them are working properly.
 Some minor tweaking may need to be done here and there, but a majority of the work is done.
+Also, setuptools!
  * **Version 0.2**: Supports PIN authorization through Rdio's oAuth implementation.
 Added `current_user` call.
  * **Version 0.1**: Initial release.
 Includes data models, unauthenticated API call logic, and one call.